gruntwork-io/terraform-google-network/README.md

 Inbound traffic to instances in the network is controlled by "access tiers", a pair of subnetwork and [network `tags`](https://cloud.google.com/vpc/docs/add-remove-network-tags).
-By defining an appropriate subnetwork and tag for an instance, you'll ensure that traffic to and from the instance is appropriately restricted.
+By defining an appropriate subnetwork and tag for an instance, you'll ensure that traffic to and from the instance is properly restricted.
 See [the Access Tier table](/modules/vpc-network#access-tier) for more details.

 #### Supporting Modules